 You can learn their reasoning, methods, and ideas.
 And once you have that, you can curb cheating before it spreads to other students.

-You could also nip this problem in the bud with one of the simplest classroom management principles.
+You could also nip this problem in the bud with one of the simplest principles of classroom management: commitment.

 6. Get Commitments from Your Students